leblane/cpp-taskflow/README.md

 tf::Task A = taskflow.emplace([](){ std::cout << "Task A\n"; });
 ```

-You can create multiple tasks at one time (:warning: this is not supported in C++14 version):
+You can create multiple tasks at one time (:warning: this feature is not supported in C++14 version):
 ```cpp
 auto [A, B, C, D] = taskflow.emplace(
   [] () { std::cout << "Task A\n"; },